eegsynth/eegsynth/doc/introduction.md

 alpha=9-11
 beta=15-25
 gamma=35-45
-; it is also possible to specify the range using control values from redis redband=plotsignal.redband.lo-plotsignal.redband.hi blueband=plotsignal.blueband.lo-plotsignal.blueband.hi
+; it is also possible to specify the range using control values from Redis redband=plotsignal.redband.lo-plotsignal.redband.hi blueband=plotsignal.blueband.lo-plotsignal.blueband.hi

 [output]
-; the results will be written to redis as "spectral.channel1.alpha" etc. prefix=spectral
+; the results will be written to Redis as "spectral.channel1.alpha" etc. prefix=spectral
 ```